 Pet insurance companies that cover emergencies

-No one wants to see their pet experience an emergency situation of any kind.
+No one wants to see their pet experience an emergency of any kind.
 But if your dog or cat needs unexpected care in the future, the following pet insurance carriers offer coverage that can help.

 Pet insurance plans through Spot come in two different flavors: accident-only or accident and illness.
 Depending on which you choose, your pet’s emergency care can be covered whether they get sick, get hurt, or develop certain medical conditions.